Saturday, October 12, 2024

 Mule statue in Williamsport

 Cushwa Basin is one of my favorite places to take Ty.
 It's close-by.
 If offers nice walks along the canal (he always wants to get in the canal), with wildlife viewing (turtles and geese in the spring) and a place to put Ty into the Potomac.
 There is a boat ramp.
 Ty loves playing in water, so long as the water doesn't get too deep.
 On hot days, it provides a good break, as it's in between walking areas.
+We usually walk to the Lock and Lockhouse 44, then across the aqueduct.

 Me and Ty (powerplant in background)